Th0rbear/Projects/README.md

 and homeworks are in subdirectories, to these two corresponding parent directories.
 All programs can be initialized by using the command "make", or first using "make clean" and then "make".

-The examination project will be in the "exam" folder.
+The examination project can be found in the "exam" folder.